Peter Lewis (musician): Background

-Peter is the younger of the two sons of actress Loretta Young (1913-2000) and writer-producer Tom Lewis (d.
-1988), and accordingly spent much of his childhood in Hollywood.
-His older brother Christopher Lewis (1944–2021) was a writer and producer of films primarily for television.
-The Lewis brothers are nephews of Young's sisters, actresses Polly Ann Young and Sally Blane.
-They are also half-brothers of Judy Lewis (d.2011), daughter of Loretta Young and Clark Gable.
-Musician David Lindley is their cousin.
+The younger of the two sons of actress Loretta Young (1913–2000) and writer-producer Tom Lewis (1901–1988), Peter Lewis spent much of his childhood in Hollywood.
+His elder brother, Christopher (1944–2021), was a writer and television producer.
+The brothers were the nephews of actors Polly Ann Young, Sally Blane, and Ricardo Montalban (husband of Loretta Young's half-sister, Georgiana Young), and were the half-brothers of Judy Lewis (d.
+2011), their mother's child by Clark Gable.
+Musician David Lindley was a cousin.

-As a youth, Lewis attended military school; after a stint in the Air Force, he became a commercial pilot, initially working for Shell Oil.
-As for his musical career, Lewis cites Tim Hardin and Fred Neil as important influences, and credits Linda McCartney (née Eastman) with introducing him to their music.
+As a youth, Lewis attended military school.
+Following a stint in the Air Force, he became a commercial pilot, initially working for Shell Oil.
+As for his musical career, Lewis cited Tim Hardin and Fred Neil as important influences, and credited Linda McCartney (née Eastman) with introducing him to their music.

-Moby Grape: Lewis’ Sensitivity to Mosley’s and Spence’s Challenges
+Moby Grape bandmates

-Beyond his work as a musician, Lewis has been noted for his efforts in assisting fellow Moby Grape bandmates Bob Mosley and Skip Spence (d.
-1999) in battling the challenges of schizophrenia.
-Lewis has a personal sensitivity to psychiatric challenges.
+Beyond his work as a musician, Lewis has been noted for his efforts in assisting fellow Moby Grape bandmates Skip Spence (d.
+1999) and Bob Mosley in battling the challenges of schizophrenia.
 At age 11, while his parents were embroiled in an acrimonious divorce and custody dispute, he suffered a nervous breakdown in New York City and was involuntarily hospitalized for a period.
-As of 1969, he recalls, "I was under the care of a psychiatrist, taking all this Librium so I could stay with the band."
+In 1969, he recalled, "I was under the care of a psychiatrist, taking all this Librium so I could stay with the band."

-Mosley credits Lewis with helping him end approximately five years of homelessness in the 1990s.
+Mosley credited Lewis with helping him end approximately five years of homelessness in the 1990s.
 Mosley describes the circumstances as follows: "In 1996, Peter Lewis picked me up along the side of a San Diego freeway where I was living, to tell me a ruling by San Francisco Judge Garcia gave Moby Grape their name back.
 I was ready to go to work again."

-With respect to Spence, Lewis was skeptical about him being labeled a schizophrenic because recognized treatments were not resulting in any noticeable improvements.
+Lewis was skeptical about Spence being labeled a schizophrenic because recognized treatments were not resulting in any noticeable improvements.
 As a result, Lewis sought and participated in alternative healing therapies with Spence involving metaphysics.
 "Through my dad, who'd become a born-again Christian, I'd met these monks in Lucia above Big Sur, who were really serious about rational metaphysics.
 Their faith beyond reason overwhelms you every time.
 Since the doctors couldn't help Skippy - they kept objectifying his problem: 'He's a paranoid schizophrenic' and were never going to heal him.
 All they were interested in was keeping him out of McDonald's with a machine gun, so it (the monastery) was the only place I could think of to take him."